 5. Test results/Certificate of English proficiency (C1; CAE; IELTS 7.0; TOEFL 95)

-In case you provide the admission committee with the certification by the university that the language of instruction of your previous degree was English (Erasmus exchange is not sufficient), it is a sufficient alternative of English proficiency proof.
-Moreover, we accept confirmation/passed English language course of the required language level skills, i.e., C1 level minimum, issued by a university.
+In case you provide the admission committee with the certification by the university that the language of instruction of your previous degree was English (Erasmus exchange is not suitable), it is a sufficient alternative to English proficiency proof.
+Moreover, we accept confirmation of a passed English language course of the required language level skills, i.e., C1 level minimum, issued by a university.

 6. Copy of passport

 The application form needs to include a scanned copy of a valid passport at the moment of the submission of the application.

 7. Proof of place of residence

 A residence certificate and certificate from the candidate´s place; of work, study or training might serve as proof of place of residence.